-Mentoring online provides you the unique opportunity to reconnect with your mentee virtually, but also to facilitate a conversation with them about their online experiences.
+Mentoring provides you the unique opportunity to facilitate a conversation with your mentee about their online experiences.
 A conversation with your mentee doesn’t have to revolve exclusively around internet safety, but can also help them learn how to better navigate the online world.

 There is plenty to worry about when children are online, but as a mentor, you can help by listening to your mentee describe how they view the world of the interweb.
 According to the Center for Child Protection’s webinar “Internet Safety” children view the online world differently than how it actually operates.
 For example, your mentee may view the internet as a private world because of where they can access it from, but we know that anything you post or share online can become public.
 Having a discussion with your mentee about the interweb reality can help them start to understand just how public the online world is, and the consequences that can come with that.
 Below are some ideas to help facilitate a conversation about online safety with your mentee.

 - Be an Online Role Model and Share with Care: Model for your mentee how to share cautiously while on the internet.
 Too many times we have seen people end up in compromising positions due to what they decide to share online.
 It is critical that mentees understand that whatever they share on the internet can become public, even if they feel it is a safe place for them to express themselves privately.